A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Experimental results

 \subsubsection{Simulated power consumption}

 SPICE simulations were used to estimate the power consumption of our neuron (based on a revised layout and transistor sizing reported in \cref{tab:dimensions} optimized for mismatch, relative to the version implemented in the first test chip).
 The reported metrics exclude bias generation, digital control, and output circuitry, and focus solely on the neuron circuit described in \cref{sec:circuit}.
+Due to the shared nature of the test chip presented in the rest of this section, experimental validation of the metrics reported here is not possible, but will be the subject of future works.
 Under the same bias conditions used throughout the measurements in this section, a neuron consumes approximately \SI{3}{\nano\watt} at rest (zero input), with instantaneous power momentarily rising to \SI{10}{\nano\watt} during spike generation.